oresults/docs/docs/tutorials/setup.md

 :::caution
 **Start list** and **Results** must contain card numbers in `<ControlCard>` tags.
 * Runners without a card number are ignored.
-* Each card number can only be used once.
-A second runner with an already used card number is ignored.
 :::

 **Courses** are supproted in **OCAD V8 format** text file format and **IOF XML 3.0**.